-- □ Large networks are divided into areas to reduce routing traffic. - □ LSAs are flooded throughout the area. - □ Area border routers (ABRs) summarize the topology and transmit it to the backbone area. - Backbone routers forward it to other areas - □ ABRs connect an area with the backbone area.
-ABRs contain OSPF data for all areas. - ☐ If there is only one area in the AS, there is no backbone area, and there are no ABRs.
+- □ Large networks are divided into areas to reduce routing traffic. - □ LSAs are flooded throughout the area. - Area border routers (ABRs) summarize and transmit the topology to the backbone area. - Backbone routers forward it to other areas - ABRs connect an area with the backbone area.
+ABRs contain OSPF data for all areas. - ☐ If only one area in the AS exists, there is no backbone area and no ABRs.

-\ The lecture slide says "All backbone areas" instead of "the backbone area," implying there can be more than one.
+☐ The lecture slide says "All backbone areas" instead of "the backbone area," implying there can be more than one.
 Is this correct?